 NASCAR fuelers can make around $3,000 per race with an average salary of between $150,000 and $200,000 per season on the high end.
 Since being a fueler is dangerous and requires a lot of strength, they often earn more on average than the tire changers and carriers.

 NASCAR fuelers, commonly known as gas men, are often the largest and strongest members of a NASCAR pit crew.
 You can tell who the gas men are because they are carrying those red fuel canisters and they also wear a silver fire-resistant apron.
-In the past, you could spot the gas man because they were the only ones who wore fire-resistant suits and helmets before NASCAR mandated both.
+In the past, you could spot the gas man because they were the only ones who wore fire-resistant suits and helmets, but now all pit crew members wear them.

 How Much Do NASCAR Jack Men Make?